Skip to main content

 City Staff have gathered feedback from stakeholders, including Poudre School District, nearby residents, and property/business owners.
 The City also held an open house in October 2019.
 There is widespread support for the proposed improvements.

-There are two projects scheduled to complete the improvements to Laporte, the first is the Laporte Bridges Project which will begin construction in November 2022, and the second is the Laporte Corridor Project which will begin construction in early 2024.
+There are two projects scheduled to complete the improvements to Laporte, the first is the Laporte Bridges Project which began construction in November 2022, and the second is the Laporte Corridor Project which begins construction in spring of 2024.

 October 2019 Laporte Avenue Open House Materials#